norcalli/nvim-colorizer.lua/README.md

 For lower level interface, see the [LuaDocs for API details](https://norcalli.github.io/luadoc/nvim-colorizer.lua/modules/colorizer.html) or use `:h colorizer.lua` once installed.

+## Caveats

+If the file you are editing has no filetype, the plugin won't be attached, as it relies on AutoCmd to do so.
+You can still make it work by running the following command:
+`:lua require'colorizer'.attach_to_buffer(0)`

+See [this comment](https://github.com/norcalli/nvim-colorizer.lua/issues/9#issuecomment-543742619) for more information.

 ## TODO

 - [ ] Add more display modes?